-The FAA Airport Compliance Program is designed to specifically achieve the following:

-- Educate the FAA's "customers", i.e. airport owners and users. - Promote dispute resolution through an informal process using CFR 14 Part 13.1 or/and alternative dispute resolution, also called ADR. - Eliminate duplication by distinguishing between the functions of local, regional, and national FAA offices. - Speed decision-making. - Enforce agreements when necessary.
+The FAA Airport Compliance Program is designed to specifically achieve the following: ☐ Educate the airport sponsors ☐ Promote dispute resolution through an informal process using CFR 14 Part 13.1 or/and alternative dispute resolution, also called ADR. \Box Eliminate duplication by distinguishing between the functions of local, regional, and national FAA offices. ☐ Speed decision-making. ☐ Enforce agreements when necessary.

 From an airport user's perspective, it is important to remember that the Airport Compliance Program does not control or direct the operation of airports.
 Instead, it protects the federal investment in them by monitoring the way airport sponsors live up to their agreements with the federal government.
-In short, the compliance program is designed to protect the public interest and the federal investment in safe and efficient public-use airports.
+In short, the compliance program is designed to protect the public interest and the federal investment in safe and efficient public use airports.

-The guidelines for operating the Airport Compliance Program can be found in FAA Order 5190.6A, Airport Compliance Requirements, also known as the Airport Compliance Handbook.
-This document is not regulatory; rather, it establishes the policies and procedures to be followed by the FAA in handling compliance issues.
+The guidelines for operating the Airport Compliance Program can be found in the FAA Order 5190.6B, Airport Compliance Requirements, also known as the Airport Compliance Handbook.
+This document is not regulatory; rather, it established the policies and procedures to be followed by the FAA in handling compliance issues.
 It also provides guidance for FAA personnel in interpreting and administering the various commitments made by airport owners in exchange for federal aid.
 Finally, the Airport Compliance Handbook covers all aspects of the Airport Compliance Program except enforcement procedures, which are covered later in this booklet.
 (See Section 4.)
 The following are among the topics covered in detail in the Airport Compliance Handbook: